simonprickett/visual-bloom-filter-for-pi/README.md

 # Visual Bloom Filter

-A Bloom filter implementation that uses a Raspberry Pi and a Pimoroni Unicorn Hat to display the status of each of the 64 bits comprising the filter.
+A Bloom filter implementation that uses a Raspberry Pi and a Pimoroni Unicorn Hat to store and display the status of each of the 64 bits comprising the filter.

 This example is written in Python, exposes an API with Flask and uses the murmurhash3 library for hashing functions.